 Cost and types of accommodation available

-Stratford is quite an expensive place to live in comparison with other areas of the UK.
+Stratford is quite an expensive place to live in comparison with other areas of the UK, with many of our students paying around £350-650 per month in rent (depending on type of accommodation, location and whether or not utilities are included).
 There are 4 types of accommodation available to rent in Stratford;

 - Shared houses: Students are often keen to live with other students while they are studying and are keen to find houses to rent together.
 As many of our students come from overseas, students will often wait until they have met other students on their course at the beginning of the year and formed a group before they can find a house to share.